luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 ## Data Analysis

-For each trial, energy consumption was recorded continuously over a 60-second playback window.
+For each trial, energy consumption was recorded with EnergiBridge continuously over a 60-second playback window.
 The primary metric extracted from these measurements was System Power (Watts).
 To obtain a single representative value per trial, we averaged all recorded timestamps within the interval.
 This resulted in one aggregate value per trial, which we refer to as **Average System Power (Watts)** and use as the key metric in our data analysis.